sbadrieva/ExcelProjects/Sales_Analysis/README.md

 In conclusion, this project provided a comprehensive analysis of sales data that revealed insights into customer purchasing behavior, the optimal time to market products, city-specific sales trends, and popular product combinations.
 These findings can be used to inform marketing strategies and drive revenue growth for businesses.

+## Credit
+Done with the guidance of [Keith Galli](https://www.youtube.com/watch?v=eMOA1pPVUc4).
+Additional original analysis added to the analyses done in linked video.